amirhoseinsalimi/music-tool-bot/README.md

 3. **Install dependencies:**<br />
    Run `pipenv install`

-   Make sure that you have followed the instructions mentioned on https://github.com/PyMySQL/mysqlclient#install

 4. **Setup environment variables:**<br />
    Run `cp .env.example .env`.
 Then put your credentials there: